squeletec/dsl-hell/README.md

 #### 2.4 Syntactic sugar constants

-It could be usefull for various reasons to use additional "artificial" parameters as syntactic sugar.
+It could be useful for various reasons to use additional "artificial" parameters as syntactic sugar.
 It especially helps when trying to design decomposed DSL, which should at some point be merged, or other tricks, but it might also be just matter of preference for readability.